-Below are some troubleshooting situations you may encounter when setting up Workflows for trial subscriptions.
+Below are some troubleshooting situations you may encounter when using Recharge's legacy Workflows tool.
+The troubleshooting solutions in this article do not apply to Recharge's new Workflows tools.
 Be sure to review our guide on Workflows, as this guide covers the basic setup process.
 You can also review our Workflow FAQ and Common Workflows use cases.

 - Recharge Checkout on Shopify

 - Recharge Checkout on BigCommerce

 - Workflows are not triggering on orders processed through Carthook

 - The workflow is not working with prepaid subscriptions

 - My workflows are canceling each other out

 - Recurring workflows are not triggered on the right charge

 Variant ID title is being updated, but it wasn't specified in the workflow